pharmaR/pharmaR.github.io/content/contribute.md

 If you are willing and able to commit more time to the R Validation Hub then there are several options depending on your skills and interests.
 If you do not feel you have the necessary technical skills to contribute then please don't let that stop you getting in touch and sharing ideas to support the implementation of a risk-based R package assessment.

+In each case you can get involed either by contacting the stream leads via the relevant GitHub page, or by sending a message to us via the contact form on our [Contact Us](/contact/) page.

 ### The {riskmetric} R Package

 The {riskmetric} package collects metrics that support the idea of a risk-based evaluation of R packages.
 The package collects and summarises various metrics and provides the means to quantify the risk of a package via a weighted risk score.
 It also serves as the backbone to the Risk Assessment shiny application.
 For more information see the [package site](https://pharmar.github.io/riskmetric/) or [GitHub page](https://github.com/pharmaR/riskmetric).